 The decision between a new or used MRI machine depends on your facility’s budget and requirements.
 While new devices are equipped with the latest technologies, used models offer a cost-effective alternative, especially if they are refurbished by trusted providers (we offer this refurbishment for all our products).

-4.1 Advantages of used MRI devices
+4.1 Advantages of used MRI scanners

 Another advantage is the sustainable use of existing resources, as functional appliances have a longer service life.
 This not only makes economic sense, but is also environmentally friendly.
 In addition, the delivery of a used device can often be faster than when ordering a new device, which is particularly important for time-critical projects.